minute read

 Execute Custom AeroScript from a File

 You can have the C API read from a file and automatically insert lines of AeroScript as commands into a command queue.
 You can do this with an MDK file or a controller file.
 This process can help you if you already have a file with all of your AeroScript or if you want to separate your AeroScript process from your custom C application.
-The specified file can only include simple lines of AeroScript.
+The specified file can include simple lines of AeroScript only.
 The file cannot have variables, if statements, loops, or other control flow statements.

 To execute an MDK file that has lines of AeroScript, use the Automation1_CommandQueue_ExecuteFromMdkFile() function.
 To execute a controller file that has lines of AeroScript, use the Automation1_CommandQueue_ExecuteFromControllerFile() function.
 For more information about the MDK and controller file systems, see Working with Files.

-Aerotech recommends that you set the argument shouldBlockIfFull to true when you create the command queue that is executed from a file.
-If it is set to false and the command queue fills while reading the file, then Automation1_CommandQueue_Execute or Automation1_CommandQueue_ExecuteFromFile will return false.
+Aerotech recommends that you set the shouldBlockIfFull argument to True when you create a command queue that is executed from a file.
+If it is set to False and the command queue fills while reading the file, then Automation1_CommandQueue_Execute() or Automation1_CommandQueue_ExecuteFromFile() will return False.

-To increase throughput, lines of AeroScript from the file are added to the command queue as commands that have multiple lines.
-The numberOfLinesPerCommand argument defines how many file lines to read from the file for each command.
-You can set the numberOfLinesPerCommand to 1000, which works in most cases.
-If the command queue is empty before the file is fully read, set the numberOfLinesPerCommand to more than 1000.
-The value of the numberOfLinesPerCommand depends on the performance of your PC and is not deterministic.
+To increase throughput, lines of AeroScript from the file are added to the command queue as commands that have one or more lines.
+The numberOfLinesPerCommand argument defines the number of file lines to read from the file for each command.
+You can set the numberOfLinesPerCommand argument to 1000, which is applicable most of the time.
+If the command queue is empty before the file is fully read, set the numberOfLinesPerCommand argument to more than 1000.
+The value of this argument depends on the performance of your PC and is not deterministic.

-When Automation1_CommandQueue_ExecuteFromMdkFile or Automation1_CommandQueue_ExecuteFromControllerFile return, there can be lines of AeroScript from the file that have not executed and are still in the command queue.
-Use the Automation1_CommandQueue_WaitForEmpty method to make sure all AeroScript commands have executed.
+When the Automation1_CommandQueue_ExecuteFromMdkFile() or Automation1_CommandQueue_ExecuteFromControllerFile() function returns, there can be remaining lines of AeroScript from the file that were executed and are still in the command queue.
+Use the Automation1_CommandQueue_WaitForEmpty() function to make sure all AeroScript commands have executed.
 Refer to the example that follows.

 Copy